The Truth About Quickbooks Desktop Files – revised!

-- Do Nothing.
+Do Nothing.
 If your file is relatively healthy, you can temporarily do nothing.
 This is temporary, however, and you risk the loss of some or all of your data, even if you do regular backups.
 Besides, how do you really know if your file is truly healthy?

 As a fellow business owner, I urge you to take this caveat very seriously.
 I have had a customer call me in a panic after receiving a scary error message from QuickBooks.
 The file was kaput and the only option was to start from scratch and re-enter months’ worth of transactions.
 (Though I now have a resource to resolve this kind of crisis with their Advanced Recovery service!)

 Issues Beyond File Size

 For most businesses, file size isn’t the most common problem.
-In fact, it’s often just a symptom.
-The problem is actually simple: you’re using it.
+In fact, it’s actually just a symptom.
+The problem is simple: you’re using it.
 Opening and closing a file can lead to degradation and entropy.
 Software glitches, power surges, and just sharing or copying a file to a new location can cause corruption.

 Let’s say you’ve been using QuickBooks for quite some time.
 In 10 years, having just 3 users who are opening and closing a file twice per day (because, you know… it crashes sometimes) means there were over 15,000 opportunities for something to go wrong.